ofloveandhate/markdown2canvas/README.md

 2. Move to repo location in terminal
 3. `pip install .`

+## Critical setup step, do not skip this

 You must also define an environment variable called `CANVAS_CREDENTIAL_FILE`, which is the location of a `.py` file containing two variables:
 1. `API_URL` -- a string, the url of how to access your Canvas install.
 At UW Eau Claire, it's `https://uweau.instructure.com/`
 2. `API_KEY` -- a string, the key you can get from Canvas.
 Here's [a link to a guide on how to generate yours](https://community.canvaslms.com/t5/Admin-Guide/How-do-I-obtain-an-API-access-token-in-the-Canvas-Data-Portal/ta-p/157).
 Do not share it with anyone -- having only this one piece of data, anyone can act as you.
 Protect it at least as much as you would any other password or sensitive information.